 2001 Mamma Mia!, a musical based on the pop hits of the rock group ABBA, begins previews at the Winter Garden Theatre with one of the biggest advance sales ever for a musical.

-2002 At its annual "Light the Night" Gala, South Coast Repertory in California dedicates its new Folino Theatre Center, fifty percent larger than the company's former space.
-The inaugural production will be the premiere of Richard Greenberg's The Violet Hour, which will move to Broadway.
+2002 At its annual Light the Night Gala, South Coast Repertory in California dedicates its new Folino Theatre Center, fifty percent larger than the company's former space.
+The inaugural production is the premiere of Richard Greenberg's The Violet Hour, which moves to Broadway the following year.

-2008 13, the middle school-set musical with songs by Tony Award winner Jason Robert Brown opens at Broadway's Bernard B. Jacobs Theatre.
+2008 13, the middle school-set musical with songs by Tony Award winner Jason Robert Brown, opens at Broadway's Bernard B. Jacobs Theatre.
 A 13-member cast of actual teenagers tells the story of a boy facing his 13th birthday and Bar Mitzvah in a new town.
 The cast includes future pop star Ariana Grande.

 2011 The 2010 Broadway production of Alfred Uhry's Driving Miss Daisy opens a limited engagement at the West End's Wyndam's Theatre.
-Vanessa Redgrave, James Earl Jones and Boyd Gaines all reprise their performances, once again directed by David Esbjornson.
+Vanessa Redgrave, James Earl Jones, and Boyd Gaines all reprise their performances, once again directed by David Esbjornson.